Abdominal Hernia Repair at Exeter Medical

 Types of hernia

-There are several different types of hernia, some of the most common types include:-
+There are serveral different types of hernia, some of the most common are:

 This is the most common type of hernia and can be indirect or direct.
 Found in the groin area, inguinal hernias occur when fatty tissue or a part of your bowel pokes through into your groin at the top of your inner thigh.
 It tends to be more common in men where there is a natural weak point and structures connecting to the testicle cross the abdominal wall.
 It is often associated with ageing and repeated strain on the abdomen.